vreemdelabs/Scoreview-Base/README.md

 ## Crasy choice and over ambition

 The software is portable, I even wanted to compile it on android native before understanding that Android was trash in 2015.
-I do not know the state of Android native now but I would not try to know.
+I do not know the state of Android native now but I will not try again.
-I used OpenCL, and OpenCL while technically sound is a semi-failure because of a voluntary lack of support from the industry.
+I used OpenCL, and while technically sound, it is a semi-failure because of a voluntary lack of support from the industry.

 The application is made of TCP/IP servers using protocol buffers, meaning that when you open a window, you start an app connecting to the main app in tcpip.
 You could run each window on another machine.
 The idea was to disctribute music sheet to tablets.
 And the way I implemented it, was really crasy.